ashwin-M-D/blog.ashwin-M-D.github.io/_posts/2020-08-10-an-introduction-to-me.md

 ## My Skills
 I consider myself a proficient coder but I am not a software developer.
 I have not participated in any coding hackathons or in any competitive coding environments.
 I prefer to call myself an applied mathematician or a theoretical machine learning researcher.
 Over the last ten years I have coded in over 20 languages.
 Many of which are hardly used today.
 Examples of which are BASIC languages such as TrueBASIC, QBASIC, VB6, etc. The major langauges which I use on a day to day basis are Python, JAVA, C and sometimes R.
 <br /><br />
 I have also worked in web development but I am not very interested in it.
 Web developement has a lot of prospects and though the industry was down a few years ago is really starting to pick up again dut to high efficiency frameworks and total cloud computation ideologies which are taking the front seat.
+However, as I mentioned before, I am interested in the mathematics than the development of products which is what web development is.
 <br /><br />
+My undergraduate major was in Biotechnology.
+My work was mainly in the field of Computational Biology and I worked under the supervison of Dr. P Satpati where I ran simulations and analized data on Human Beta Defensins and how they interact in a salty environment.
+Most simulations were run in NAMD and a few more in gromacs.
+The visualisation software used was VMD and Pymol.
+<br /><br />
+During my undergraduate degree I also had the opportunity to work with Prof. Koichiro Yamauchi, at Chubu University, Japan.
+Under his supervision, I published my first paper on one-shot learning algorithms for reinforcement learning.
+It focused on Human - Computer collaborative learning.
+The paper was published at ICPRAM 2019 held in Prague, Czech republic.

 <br />
+## My Plans and Aspirations
+I wish to persue a Ph.D in Machine learning after I finish my MS at Northeastern University.
+I am have worked in research labs throughout my undergraduate degree and plan to do the same during my Master's degree as well.
+<br /><br />
+I also plan to write more blogs here as technical guides on topics in both machine learning and operating systems which I find interesting.
+As I have always said, If you hvae any doubts or need to contact me, please feel free to do so on my email ashwindevanga@live.com